StockNews.com Begins Coverage on LiqTech International (NASDAQ:LIQT)

-StockNews.com started coverage on shares of LiqTech International (NASDAQ:LIQT – Free Report) in a report published on Sunday.
+StockNews.com started coverage on shares of LiqTech International (NASDAQ:LIQT – Free Report) in a research note issued to investors on Wednesday morning.
 The firm issued a sell rating on the stock.

-LiqTech International (NASDAQ:LIQT – Free Report) last issued its quarterly earnings data on Thursday, May 11th.
-The company reported ($0.40) EPS for the quarter.
-The firm had revenue of $4.01 million for the quarter.
+LiqTech International (NASDAQ:LIQT – Free Report) last released its earnings results on Thursday, May 11th.
+The company reported ($0.40) earnings per share (EPS) for the quarter.
 LiqTech International had a negative return on equity of 47.54% and a negative net margin of 78.33%.
+The company had revenue of $4.01 million for the quarter.

 About LiqTech International